The Importance of Unlikely

 theory.
 A growth-optimal policy redistributes wealth from 'lucky'

-systematic component of this redistribution in a myopic fashion.
-That is, the
+component of this redistribution in a myopic fashion.
+That is, the optimal

 policy minimizes the discrepancy between endowments and outcomes,

 counterfactually taking outcomes as independent of endowments.
-Alternatively,
+The myopia in this result follows from a

 Risk Perception: Measurement